ogny/belgeler/Sistem/Araclar/Git_notlari.md

 *  git-blame - Show what revision and author last modified each line of a  file

 #### stash (kelime anlami, zulalamak_
 Calling git stash without any arguments is equivalent to git stash save The latest stash you created is stored in refs/stash

+stash ile degisiklikleri zulaliyosun. stash apply ile restore ediyosun.

 * coklu repo guncelleme